fuatakgun/eufy_security/README.md

 If you are intending to use this integration for video streaming purposes and if your camera supports RTSP, you will probabaly enjoy reliable stream because generating RTSP stream is responsibility of hardware and it is very much reliable than P2P based streaming.
 There is no need to convert incoming P2P bytes into RTSP stream.
 There are some modified version of Android apk of Eufy Security out there which could enable RTSP stream for unsupported devices but I have not tried it.
 Moreover, I do not own personally a P2P required device, that is because, many times, I cannot replicate your issues locally and we need to work together to debug these issues.

 Lastly, your camera would not start streaming magically by itself, you have to call `turn_on` or `turn_off` services of respective camera entities.
 So, when you first install everything, you would not have any video until you call these functions.
 Moreover, P2P streaming might stop randomly because of low level issues, you can restart it again with `turn_off` and `turn_on`.
 You can trigger your automations on camera states (idle, preparing, streaming).

+### Important: You must set Streaming Quality to LOW and Streaming Codec to LOW in all possible places, otherwise Home Assistant will not be able to handle video generation and/or playing. ###

 So, let's start.